Battle of Trafalgar: Failure of the allied sortie

+Aftermath

 Spanish military garrisons and civilians set out to rescue survivors from the numerous shipwrecks scattered along the Andalusian coast.
 British prize crews were captured and given good treatment.
 On 27 October, Collingwood offered the governor of Cádiz to put his Spanish wounded prisoners ashore and set them free.
 The governor and Gravina offered in exchange to release their British prisoners, who boarded the British fleet.
 The French later joined this humanitarian agreement.